Environmental Protection Agency (EPA).

 B. International Residue Limits

-Therefore, EPA is removing the expiration/revocation date for the current tolerance for residues of thiram, in or on banana at 0.80 ppm.
+Therefore, a tolerance is established for residues of thiram in or on avocado at 15 ppm.

 VI.
 Statutory and Executive Order Reviews